bnedwek/pelican-blog/content/articles/projects/ipx.md

 ## The hardware I've accumulated
 - Sun IPX
 - SCSI2SD
-- Sun 411 SCSI CD-ROM drive
+- Sun 411 SCSI CD-ROM drive (in a Foxboro-branded enclosure)
-- Raspberry Pi 3B
+- Raspberry Pi 3B to provide some network services

 ## About the Sun IPX